Volatar/Group7-repo-projects/API Testing Lab/3 API Postman.md

    The main exception is that you should be updating the current menu item to another flavor.
    Therefore, under the body tab, you should change the value to `Butter Pecan`.
    Once you send this request it will return the new flavor, replacing the flavor you came up with before.
-6. Finally let's get rid of the 6th flavor, with the DEL request method.
+6. Finally, let's get rid of the 6th flavor, with the DEL request method.
    In this case, you will not have to add anything under the body tab, just keep the same URL from steps #4 and #5.
    Once you have sent the request, you will be returned a message saying `"Item is deleted from the menu"`.